CatLibWilk/Lynda-Learning/django-ecommerce-site/notes.md

         STATIC_ROOT = os.path.join(BASE_DIR, 'static_root')
         MEDIA_ROOT = os.path.join(BASE_DIR, 'media_root')
     ```
+- to make the django-allauth templates use your project base.html, need to create an `account` directory in `templates` and create a `base.html` file containing only `{% extends "base.html %}`
+    - by default allauth uses the templates found in the allauth package (for me in .venv lib directory), but if you create an `account` directory in `templates`, then whenever you create an html file with a name matching one in the default templates (eg. login, logout, signup, etc.), allauth will use the one in the project templates.

 # building individual product page linking
 - need to add `slug` field and `get_absolute_url` method to Item model